-- 31. During much of this time, the Genius Fund Group was grossly mismanaged.
+- the federal government's denial and/or revocation of his visa, he continued to invest in the company and exert full control over all major company decisions.
+Indeed, Defendant Bosov was a signatory to multiple commercial state cannabis licenses - that were issued to the Genius Fund Group to process and sell commercial cannabis in California. - 35.
+During much of this time, the Genius Fund Group was grossly mismanaged.
 Prior to Plaintiff's involvement with the company's finances, the Genius Fund Group at no time had a viable business plan; to the contrary, many senior management and executives eschewed the need to make any profit at all, arguing that the company simply needed to show that it could generate bare minimum revenue in order to entice an unwitting buyer.
-Defendant Bosov enabled this mismanagement by repeatedly dumping millions of dollars into the company without requiring any type of accountability from company management or executives as to how the money was being spent. - 32.
+Defendant Bosov enabled this mismanagement by repeatedly dumping millions of dollars into the company without requiring any type of accountability from company management or executives as to how the money was being spent. - 36.
 On top of this, the Genius Fund Group spent money with reckless abandon.
 By way of example, one company executive insisted on purchasing desks, computers, and monitors for over fifty potential employees whom the company had not hired and had no immediate plans to hire.
 Other company executives spent grossly excessive amounts of company funds on both business and non-business items, including luxury vehicles such as Teslas and Escalades, and daily lunches that would regularly cost in excess of \$1,500.
 Moreover, the company insisted that every single one of the ten company departments have its own fully-staffed marketing department, even though there was clearly no business justification for such a substantial expenditure.
 The company also purchased multiple commercial properties at a grossly inflated value, yet did absolutely nothing to furnish the properties or convert them into useable, profitable spaces.
 Several company executives also insisted on utterly excessive travel accommodations, such as purchasing same-day business class one-way tickets without any business need for such wasteful spending.
 By Fall 2019, in light of the company's out-of-control spending and inability to generate any revenue, the company could not even make payroll without repeated cash infusions from Defendants Bosov, Alltech Group, and Goldhawk Investments Ltd.

-33. Defendant Bosov also extensively commingled his personal funds and the Genius Fund Group's company funds.
+37. Defendant Bosov also extensively commingled his personal funds and the Genius Fund Group's company funds.
 For example, all costs associated with the maintenance of Defendant Bosov's multi-million-dollar Beverly Hills mansion were charged to the Genius Fund Group's company credit card.
 In addition, many personal items that Defendant Bosov insisted on purchasing-such as surfboards, dozens of voice recorders, and a Gita robot-were purchased by the Genius Fund Group and shipped or couriered to Defendant Bosov in either Russia or Italy.

-34. In April 2019, the Genius Fund Group hired Plaintiff as its CSO.
+38. In April 2019, the Genius Fund Group hired Plaintiff as its CSO.
 Plaintiff quickly promoted to COO in October 2019.
-In that position, Plaintiff oversaw the day-to-day administrative and operational functions of the Genius Fund Group.
+In that position, Plaintiff oversaw the day-to-day administrative and operational functions of the Genius Fund the basis that international transportation of a controlled substance was a serious criminal offense in both Italy and the United States.
+Despite this, Plaintiff later learned that a different Genius Fund Group executive organized the requested transport behind Plaintiff's back.